MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-purchased-version.md

 ## Prerequisites

-To set up Fraud Protection and control user access to your data, you must have an Azure Active Directory (Azure AD) tenant.
-If you don't already have an Azure AD tenant, you can sign up for one.
+To set up Fraud Protection and control user access to your data, you must have a Microsoft Entra tenant.
+If you don't already have an Microsoft Entra tenant, you can sign up for one.

 ## Choose the correct Azure tenant

 The following sign-in scenarios are intended for customers who purchased a license for Fraud Protection.
-- When you purchase a license through a Microsoft Cloud Solution Provider (CSP), the CSP determines which Azure AD tenant you'll use.
+- When you purchase a license through a Microsoft Cloud Solution Provider (CSP), the CSP determines which Microsoft Entra tenant you'll use.
 To get started with that tenant, go to [Access your Dynamics 365 Fraud Protection account](https://dfp.microsoft.com/), and sign in by using global administrator credentials.
 - If you purchase a license through a Volume Licensing (VL) channel, follow the instructions in the email that you received to activate your subscription in the desired tenant.
 Then, to get started, go to [Access your Dynamics 365 Fraud Protection account](https://dfp.microsoft.com/), and sign in by using global administrator credentials.

 ### Complete the setup process

-1. Go to [Access your Dynamics 365 Fraud Protection account](https://dfp.microsoft.com/) and sign in as the Global administrator of the Azure AD tenant.
+1. Go to [Access your Dynamics 365 Fraud Protection account](https://dfp.microsoft.com/) and sign in as the Global administrator of the Microsoft Entra tenant.
 2. On the next screen under the **Data storage geography** field, select the geographic region where you want to store your data, and then select **Start setup**.

   > [!NOTE]